-Some women struggle with morning sickness and fatigue during the first trimester, so sometimes it makes sense to wait until those symptoms resolve.
+Some women struggle with morning sickness and fatigue during the first trimester, so sometimes, waiting until those symptoms resolve makes sense.
 But the beauty of this exercise program is that with just a few calculated modifications and tweaks, you can start as soon as you’re pregnant and continue to benefit from the exercises for your entire pregnancy.
-In fact, I encourage women to continue to exercise right up until the day they deliver if possible so that the stretching and strengthening will be there for them when they need it most!
+In fact, I encourage women to continue to exercise right up until the day they deliver, if possible, so that the stretching and strengthening will be there for them when they need it most!

 Some women get nervous about introducing something new in pregnancy.
 But according to ACOG, “If you are healthy and your pregnancy is normal, it is safe to continue or start regular physical activity.

 Physical activity does not increase your risk of miscarriage, low birth weight, or early delivery.
-However, it is important to discuss exercise with your obstetrician or other members of your healthcare team during your early prenatal visits.”
+However, it is important to discuss exercise with your obstetrician or other healthcare team members during your early prenatal visits.”

 Other women are intimidated about starting Prenatal Pilates if they’ve never done regular Pilates before.
 Poppycock!
 Whether you are a seasoned athlete or just starting out, Pilates is a practice that can be designed for just about everyone and modified for all sorts of orthopedic limitations.
-Some pregnant women have trouble lying on their back.
-No problem, almost every exercise can be adjusted so you can perform it in sitting or side-lying.
+Some pregnant women have trouble lying on their backs.
+No problem.
+Almost every exercise can be adjusted so you can perform it sitting or side-lying.
 Some women stumble into my studio with lower back pain, sacroiliac joint dysfunction, or pubic bone pain.
 More often than not, they leave feeling better and with some practical ideas of how to move should the pain return.

-I don’t like to add extra pressure and stress and obligations during this time so if you are managing to carve out 2-3 days per week to dedicate to these exercises, I think you are WINNING!
+I don’t like to add extra pressure, stress, and obligations during this time, so if you can carve out 2-3 days per week to dedicate to these exercises, I think you are WINNING!

-A Prenatal Pilates program also creates a foundation upon which you will build upon in your recovery from birth.
+A Prenatal Pilates program also creates a foundation upon which you will build in your recovery from birth.
 You are literally creating a muscle memory that you can tap into more automatically after the birth of your baby.
-It’s easier to learn the moves in pregnancy than afterward when you may feel stretched out, disconnected to your body, and/or sore.
-These very exercises can be adjusted once again on the flip side to accommodate the changes that occur in a postpartum body to make sure you are getting exactly what you need when you need it most.
+It’s easier to learn the moves during pregnancy than afterward, when you may feel stretched out, disconnected from your body, and/or sore.
+On the flip side, these exercises can be adjusted once again to accommodate the changes that occur in a postpartum body to ensure you are getting exactly what you need when you need it most.

-I don’t think the words “mommy” and “boot camp” belong in the same sentence together (more on that here), especially right after you have a baby, and would rather you once again turn inward to work on strengthening your body from the inside out first.
-Most gyms encourage you to make the strong muscles even stronger which means the weaker muscles become even more disproportionately weaker.
+I don’t think the words “mommy” and “boot camp” belong in the same sentence together (more on that here), especially right after you have a baby, and I would rather you once again turn inward to work on strengthening your body from the inside out first.
+Most gyms encourage you to make the strong muscles even stronger, which means the weaker muscles become even more disproportionately weaker.
 I like to compare your postpartum body to a “fixer-upper’ project.
-It’s not a complete teardown, but you definitely have to act like a general contractor and start with making sure the internal structures are sturdy before adding more intensity.
+It’s not a complete teardown, but you have to act like a general contractor and start by ensuring the internal structures are sturdy before adding more intensity.

-While most studio instructors are capable of modifying a Pilates sequence to accommodate your pregnant body, I was extra careful to surround myself with experts when I was pregnant.
+While most studio instructors can modify a Pilates sequence to accommodate your pregnant body, I was extra careful to surround myself with experts when I was pregnant.

-Not only am I a Prenatal Pilates Specialist but I have a Master of Science in Physical Therapy and have been specializing in Women’s Health for over 15 years.
-I also used these very same exercises during all three of my pregnancies and couldn’t imagine heading into labor without them.
+I am a Prenatal Pilates Specialist, and I have a Master of Science in Physical Therapy and have been specializing in Women’s Health for over 15 years.
+I also used these same exercises during all three pregnancies and couldn’t imagine heading into labor without them.

 Regardless of your situation, I have a program for you!
 I have self-paced online classes you can access from any device and stop and start as often as you need.
 I teach virtual group classes if you would benefit from connecting with other pregnant moms and hearing from guest speakers that can talk about giving birth in this current state of affairs.